Annual Registration

-As a degree student you must each year register as either present or absent.
+As a degree student you must register as either present or absent every academic year.
 You may register for the full academic year or for one term at a time.
-The annual registration is done in Oili.
+The annual registration is done via Oili.

-The deadline for registering for the fall term is 31 August and for the spring term on 15 January.
+The deadline for registering for the autumn term is 31 August, and 15 January for the spring term.

 Students subject to tuition feesIf you are subject to tuition fees (non EU/EEA citizens), you need to have done one of the following before you can register as present through the Oili Service: